 - The guide rod and roll pin punch tip included with the Roll Pin Pusher are loose and can be lost.
 Using a piece of tape to secure said pieces to the RPP after using them works fine for me.

 - Using the RPP to remove the trigger guard roll pin is possible and I have done it several times.
 Make sure to stop tightening the RPP if any resistance is felt as this is an indicator that something is not lined up properly.
-To see a full video on both removing and installing a trigger guard with the RPP, watch my full review here.

 - Based on my personal experience, the RPP is definitely faster than using a hammer and roll pin punch.
 In fact, my first trigger guard roll pin installation took me about 30 minutes because of how cautious I was being to not break any tabs off.
 I could see how saving time would be important to those that build multiple lower receivers a day (i.e. manufacturers or gunsmiths), as well as for your average “do-it-yourselfer.”

 - The RPP will not assist with fixing a lower receiver that is already broken.
 It only helps to prevent breaking one in the first place.
 However, if you or someone you know has unfortunately broken the tabs off on an AR-15 lower receiver, installing one of these grips can be more cost effective than buying a new receiver.

 The Roll Pin Pusher has a retail price of $39.95 (+s&h) and can be purchased directly from Little Crow Gunworks via their website or by calling the shop and speaking directly with the inventor, Dale Hegstrom.
 RPPs can be purchased at such outlets as Brownells.

 If you ask me, spending roughly $40.00 is cheap insurance against a broken lower receiver—and it certainly beats paying over $100 for an entire new one.